Improve your early years practice

 Many educational courses are offered online so as an industry, you might appreciate that it’s possible to run lessons and connect with learners remotely - which also saves money on travelling.
 You could also consider what in-house training you could offer.

 Often, if staff are experiencing more serious mental health problems, it's not up to you to give them concrete advice - this is best left up to a doctor.
-You can, however, play a pivotal role in making it easy for staff to take the time they need to access the relevant professional.
+You can, however, play a pivotal role in their long-term health and recovery by making it easy for staff to take the time they need to access the relevant professional.

 The learning environment of your setting is usually considered in terms of how it supports the children.
 Of course, they are the priority, but the workspace should enable staff too.